I Built a Bipolar Mood Tracker (Nothing Else Worked)

 Here’s what I needed and couldn’t find:

 I needed to log my mood, energy, sleep, and stability separately.
 Because they’re not the same thing.
-You can have high energy and terrible mood — that’s a mixed state, and it’s dangerous.
+You can have high energy and terrible mood.
+That’s a mixed state, and it’s dangerous.
 You can have decent mood but zero stability, which means you feel fine right now but you know it won’t last.
 A single number or a smiley face can’t capture that.

 I needed to see patterns over time.
 Not just “you’ve logged for 7 days in a row!” but actual relationships between variables.
 Does my mood drop after bad sleep?
 How many days is the delay?
 When I changed medication, did anything shift?
 These are questions that matter clinically, and no app I tried could answer any of them.